ARMmbed/mbed-os-5-docs/docs/getting_started/serial_communication.md

 * Read input from the host PC keyboard.

-* Communicate with applications and programming languages running on the host PC that can communicate with a serial port. like Perl, Python, and Java.
+* Communicate with applications and programming languages running on the host PC that can communicate with a serial port, like Perl, Python, and Java.

 ## Hello World!